abhishek-kumar-code/Redfish_Public/Specification.md

 #### Permissions annotation

-The Permissions annotation is used to specity if a client is allowed to write a given property, or if the property is read-only.
+The Permissions annotation is used to specity if a client is allowed to modify the value of a property, or if the property is read-only.

+A service may implement a modifiable property as read-only.

 #### Required annotation

 The Required annotation is used to specify that a property is required to be supported by services.
 Required properties shall be annotated with the Required annotation.
 All other properties are optional.

-If an implementation supports a property, it shall always provide a value for that property.
-If a value is unknown, then null is an acceptable values in most cases.
-Properties not returned from a GET operation shall indicate that the property is not currently supported by the implementation.

 #### Required on Create annotation

 The Required on Create annotation is used to specify that a property is required to be provided by the client on creation of the resource.
-Properties not annotated with the Required on Create annotation, are not required to be provided by the client on a create operation.
+Properties not annotated with the Required on Create annotation are not required to be provided by the client on a create operation.

 #### Units of Measure annotation

 In addition to following [naming conventions](#common-naming-conventions), properties representing units of measure shall be annotated with the Units of Measure annotation in order to specify the units of measurement for the property.

-The value of the annotation should be a string that contains the case-sensitive "(c/s)" symbol of the unit of measure as listed in the [Unified Code for Units of Measure (UCUM)](#UCUM), unless the symbolic representation does not reflect common usage (e.g., "RPM" is commonly used to report fan speeds in revolutions-per-minute, but has no simple UCUM representation).
-For units with prefixes (e.g., Mebibyte (1024^2 bytes), which have the UCUM prefix "Mi" and symbol "By"), the case-sensitive "(c/s)" symbol for the prefix as listed in UCUM should be prepended to the unit symbol.
-For values that also include rate information (e.g., megabits per second), the rate unit's symbol should be appended and use a "/" slash character as a separator (e.g., "Mbit/s").
+The value of the annotation shall be a string that contains the case-sensitive "(c/s)" symbol of the unit of measure as listed in the [Unified Code for Units of Measure (UCUM)](#UCUM), unless the symbolic representation does not reflect common usage (e.g., `RPM` is commonly used to report fan speeds in revolutions-per-minute, but has no simple UCUM representation).
+For units with prefixes, the case-sensitive "(c/s)" symbol for the prefix as listed in UCUM should be prepended to the unit symbol.
+For example, Mebibyte (1024^2 bytes), which have the UCUM prefix "Mi" and symbol "By", would use `MiBy` as the value for the annotation.
+For values that also include rate information (e.g., megabits per second), the rate unit's symbol should be appended and use a "/" slash character as a separator (e.g., `Mbit/s`).

 #### Expanded Resource annotation

-The Expanded Resource annotation can be applied to a [reference property](#reference-properties) in order to specify that the default behavior for the service is to provide the contents of the related [Resource](#structured-properties) or Resource Collection in responses.
+The Expanded Resource annotation can be applied to a [reference property](#reference-properties) in order to specify that the default behavior for the service is to include the contents of the related [Resource](#structured-properties) or Resource Collection in responses.

+MIKER to add a sentence about what expand is and link to query parameter for expand; mention it's a level 1 expand.

 Reference properties annotated with this term shall be expanded by the service, even if not requested by the client.

 ### Versioning